hack2skill/ksp-submission/README.md

 ## HOW TO RUN
 1. Run the UI :
+  --> Prerequisites: Node v14.18.0 or Higher
-  --> Clone the repo and move the the folder called Frontend --> Run the react application using following commands npm run start --> You should be able to see a console and Text search should work.
+  --> Clone the repo and move the the folder called Frontend --> Run the react application using following commands `npm i` &  `npm run start` --> You should be able to see a console and Text search should work.